 Requirements for teaching positions

 Teachers who have obtained their diplomas and certificates abroad, must have their qualifications recognised by "Dienst Uitvoering Onderwijs" (DUO, part of the Dutch Education Ministry).
-Upon appointment, HR will assist in this process.
+Upon appointment, HR will assist you in this process.

 The requirements for teaching positions are:

 - for primary and secondary: fully qualified teacher status in the country the qualification is obtained, and in the subject applied for (for UK / Ireland / Scotland: you have been awarded QTS and have successfully completed - or are exempt from - the statutory induction period)

 - additional for secondary: Minimum of a Bachelor’s degree (Hons), or equivalent